 A4.4.1.3 Summary

-The results derived in Section A4.4.1.2 indicate that in the single-interferer worst-case scenario separation distances of up to 200-250 km could be required in the sharing scenario, or even much more if the IMT base stations are not subject to full clutter losses (27 dB).
-For the adjacent and spurious domain cases, the separation distances are still 50-100 km (with clutter).
+The results derived in Section A4.4.1.2 indicate that in the single-interferer worst-case scenario coordination distances of up to 200-250 km could be required in the sharing scenario, or even much more if the IMT base stations are not subject to full clutter losses (27 dB).
+For the adjacent and spurious domain cases, the coordination distances are still 50-100 km (with clutter).
 An exception is the 100-m telescope at Effelsberg in Germany, for which natural terrain shielding is somewhat more efficient at these frequencies.
-When clutter loss is applied, separation distances are less than 10 km in the spurious domain case.
+When clutter loss is applied, coordination distances are less than 10 km in the spurious domain case.

 Given the relatively large coordination zone size – even for the spurious domain – additional mitigation measures may be considered.
 Some possible actions are listed in Section 5.